 - household work, such as laundry and cleaning tasks

-How do I get home care services?
+How to get home care services

 - ask Newcastle City Council for an assessment to see if you are eligible for support to pay for and organise your home care